Extending a K2s Cluster

 Use offline mode when the new node has no internet connectivity, is behind a restricted proxy, or when you want reproducible node onboarding.

-Steps to Add a Physical Host or VM
+Steps to Add a Supported Node

 1. Copy the public SSH Key to the new node